matt-cassinelli/rocket-ninja/readme.md

 - Store user control preferences
 - Player should not be able to infinitely jump up wall
 - System to collect feedback
+- Button to temporarily turn off turrets
+- Connect string of lights / electricity to unlock new areas